jayc-1111/block-whiteboard/important-notes-2.md

 ## Known Issues to Watch

-1. **Multiple collapseCard calls** - Function being called 5+ times in quick succession during save operations
+1. **Multiple collapseFile calls** - Function being called 5+ times in quick succession during save operations
 2. **Firebase sync timing** - Sections array might be out of sync between local AppState and Firebase
 3. **Board sections initialization** - Sometimes `board.sections` is undefined and needs to be initialized as empty array